This post has all the key information to help you learn how to make sourdough bread at home step by step from scratch.

 Ready to learn?

-If you haven’t attempted sourdough yet or still feel confused on how to use it, I’ve created user friendly sourdough courses and resources that have helped hundreds of new sourdough bakers here: Intro. to Sourdough online course
+If you haven’t attempted sourdough yet or still feel confused on how to use it, I’ve created several free sourdough resources.

 Living Bread Baker posts mentioned